halomod/hmf/README.rst

 HISTORY
 -------
+1.4.5 -
+		Fixed a bug on updating delta_c

 1.4.4 - January 23, 2014
 		Fixed a bug in the Tinker function (log was meant to be log10) -- thanks to Sebastian Bocquet for pointing this out!